Art Jobs

 7. Art Conservator

 Art conservators are experts in the restoration and preservation of works of art.
 Typically employed by a museum or a gallery, they may also work for an art conservation firm or work freelance.
 Art conservators must be proficient in both art and science, and should have a working knowledge of art history.
-Art conservators must have a master’s degree in art conservation.
+Full time art conservators must have a master’s degree in art conservation.
 Art conservation programs typically combine coursework in studio art, conservation techniques, and science.
 After obtaining a master’s degree, art conservators often then complete a fellowship program, which may last 1-4 years.

 Median annual wage: $40,670